sgmurphy/wordpress-plugins/profile-builder/readme.txt

 17. Edit or Add New User Role

 == Changelog ==
+= 3.11.9 =
+* Fix: Security issue in regards to email validation.
+Thanks to John Castro from WPScan
+* Fix: Isssue with Admin Approval email not sending when a form was bypassing the Email Confirmation feature
+* Fix: Select2 container position when the form is placed in an Elementor popup

 = 3.11.8 =
 * Fix: Security issue for CVE-2024-6366.
 Thanks to Michel Prunet
 * Fix: Change GDPR field type to button